Friedrich482/php-fullstack-app/README.md

 - Big Screens

+  // lighthouse score

 ### Register page : Features

 1. Here, three fields:

    - Email address
    - Username
-   - Password (at least 8 caracters) and also hide/show option
+   - Password (at least 8 characters) and also hide/show option

 2. A link to the login page if the user has already signed in

 ## Home page

-Responsive (natyrally).
+Responsive (naturally).
 The purple design is kept.

  // images of register page.
 One for :

 - Small screens

 - Big Screens

+  // lighthouse score

 ### Home page : Features